 Phenoscience Laboratories conducts a research program on the foundations of quantum mechanics.
 The current focus is emerging concepts such as nonlocal information, effective non-signalling, experimenter free will, quantum complexity, and quantum causality, as applied in the search of a possible ontology for quantum mechanics.
 Phenoscience Laboratories is a regular co-organizer of the Emergent Quantum Mechanics (EmQM) symposium series since 2013 (EmQM17).
 For the contributions of Phenoscience Laboratories to the EmQM symposium series see also EDITED VOLUMES and VIDEO MEDIA.
-In this effort, Phenoscience Laboratories has developed a close collaboration with Dr. Gerhard Grössing at the Austrian Institute for Nonlinear Studies (AINS).
 This program is sponsored in large part by the Fetzer Franklin Fund (FFF) of the John E. Fetzer Memorial Trust.

 Walleczek, J. and Grössing, G. (2016a) Nonlocal Quantum Information Transfer Without Superluminal Signalling and Communication.
 Found.
 Phys.
 46, 1208–1228.
 Read more